An American Legend

 This is the story of how Geronimo (Wes Studi) and his small band of followers refused to give up their freedom and live quietly on the reservation.
 They tried it and it did not work, so they escaped.
 The government hunted them mercilessly, even when they had moved into Mexico, and funneled thousands and thousands of dollars into the effort to apprehend these "rogue" warriors.

 The few soldiers that felt a sense of justice, honor and fair play toward the Indians were caught in the middle.
-The story is narrated in the voice of a new replacement to the cavalry unit, 2nd Lt.
-Britton Davis (Matt Damon).
-He is amazed by the actions of his commander, 1st Lt.
+Chief of scouts Al Sieber (Robert Duvall) is amazed by the actions of his commander, 1st Lt.
 Charles B. Gatewood (Jason Patric) and exclaims: "You don't love who you are fighting for and you don't hate who you're fighting against."
 (This quote has been utilized extensively in books about Native Americans and it is worded differently in these books.
 I believe this quote has suffered modernization, although the meaning remains the same.)

 Patric does an outstanding job as Gatewood, according to the written accounts in actual documents from the era.
 His facial expressions and body language are superb in conveying his confusion and often bewilderment at the government's orders.
 One surprising fact is that he did his own horse stunts.
 There is a scene where a lone warrior is challenging him.
 When they charge each other, he reins his horse to the ground, kicking out of the saddle in the knick of time, and assumes a firing position from behind the horse.
 It is a spectacular feat for an accomplished horseman and he is to be praised for executing it with such precision.